-There will be no electronic devices permitted in the morning chapel or in after-school care (unless the student has permission from the staff member in charge).
-9th-12th students are allowed to be on their electronic devices prior to the beginning of school, 6th-12th may use their phones during lunch (except on no-phone days as determined by administration).
+There will be no electronic devices permitted in the morning school care or in after-school care (unless the student has permission from the staff member in charge).
+9th-12th students are allowed to be on their electronic devices prior to the beginning of school 6th-12th may use their phones during lunch (except on no-phone days as determined b school, 6th-12th may use their phones during lunch (except on no-phone days as determined by administration).

-During class time, students must turn off and keep their cell phones in their locker unless approved for use by the administration or their teacher.
+At the start of the school day, students must turn off and keep their cell phones in their locker.
+Cell phones must remain off until lunch, may be used at lunch, then be turned off again until the end of the school day.
 If they ring during class time, the phone may be removed by an administrator or teacher from the locker and held until the student picks it up.
 If a student needs to make a phone call at any time during the day, he/she may go to the office and, with permission, use the school phone to make a call.
-Students in grades 6-12 are allowed to use their phone during lunch except on "No Phone Fridays."
+Students in grades 6th-12th are allowed to use their phone during lunch except on "No Phone Fridays."